By Gustavoblalmiras • Last updated: March 2026

 What to check before buying

-- Ask if the intake/EGR has ever been cleaned or if the intake manifold has been replaced.
+- Ask if the intake/EGR has ever been cleaned, or if the intake manifold has been replaced.

-Repair approach
+Repair approach (keep it road-legal)

 5) Turbo boost control issues (actuators, vacuum lines, boost leaks)